 1720 Burger Bar.
 Try the South Cackalacky Quesadilla.
 It’s stuffed with some of our home-state favorites: fried chicken, okra, thick-cut bacon, pimento cheese, blended cheese and tomatoes.
 Located on Woody Jones Boulevard.

-San Jose: Tacos and Tequila.
-It’s the place to go for — well — tacos and tequila, but the favorite truly is the guacamole made tableside with your specifications.
+San Jose: Tacos and Tequila It’s the place to go for — well — tacos and tequila, but the favorite truly is the guacamole-made tableside to your specifications.
 Located on West Radio Drive.

 Just down the road enjoy Southern hospitality at Red Bone Alley Restaurant and Bar, where you’ll feel like you’re dining outside in Charleston.
 The kitchen uses local ingredients — try the risotto using Darlington’s Carolina Plantation Rice or the Sweet N’ Spicy Shrimp Salad featuring local vegetables.
 One dish to try before leaving town: the shrimp and grits.
 Located on West Palmetto Street.

-Across the street, one of the many Greek-owned restaurants is also a local favorite: Starfire Grill and Restaurant.
+Across the street, one of the many Greek-inspired restaurants is also a local favorite: Starfire Grill and Restaurant.
 It features American and Mediterranean cuisine.
-Go for the salads, soups, pastas, burgers or gyros and stay for the delicious desserts.
+Go for the salads, soups, pasta, burgers or gyros and stay for the delicious desserts.

-Continuing west on Palmetto, there’s one of Florence’s first brew pubs.
+Continuing west on Palmetto, there’s one of Florence’s first brewpubs.
 Locally owned and operated, Southern Hops Brewing Company’s focus in the kitchen is using local products and offering hand-crafted beer with great food.
 Nothing on the menu is fried; everything is baked.
-To top it off, the owners promote local bands, kids’ night, trivia night and provide the venue for Grateful Dog, a fundraiser for three local humane societies.

 Continue on to Celebration Boulevard, where a new addition to the Toniolo family opened recently.
 The Toniolo family has been preparing Italian fare for more than 20 years in Florence, and Cibo’s is the casual extension of Stefano’s on South Irby Street.
 At Cibo’s, try the Eggplant Parmesan.
 At Stefano’s, the pizza is a favorite as well as the veal piccata.